lucywho/frontpage/README.md

-Front page for my personal website
+Code for my personal website.

-Written with jQuery.

 Light and dark mode.
 English and German options.
 Links to recent projects.